Causal dynamical triangulation: Introduction

 Near the Planck scale, the structure of spacetime itself is supposed to be constantly changing due to quantum fluctuations and topological fluctuations.
 CDT theory uses a triangulation process which varies dynamically and follows deterministic rules, to map out how this can evolve into dimensional spaces similar to that of our universe.

-The results of researchers suggest that this is a good way to model the early universe, and describe its evolution.
 Using a structure called a simplex, it divides spacetime into tiny triangular sections.
 A simplex is the multidimensional analogue of a triangle [2-simplex]; a 3-simplex is usually called a tetrahedron, while the 4-simplex, which is the basic building block in this theory, is also known as the pentachoron.
-Each simplex is geometrically flat, but simplices can be "glued" together in a variety of ways to create curved spacetimes, where previous attempts at triangulation of quantum spaces have produced jumbled universes with far too many dimensions, or minimal universes with too few.

-CDT avoids this problem by allowing only those configurations in which the timelines of all joined edges of simplices agree.
+Each simplex is geometrically flat, but simplices can be "glued" together in a variety of ways to create curved spacetimes.
+Whereas previous attempts at triangulation of quantum spaces have produced jumbled universes with far too many dimensions, or minimal universes with too few, CDT avoids this problem by allowing only those configurations in which the timelines of all joined edges of simplices agree.

 Derivation

 CDT is a modification of quantum Regge calculus where spacetime is discretized by approximating it with a piecewise linear manifold in a process called triangulation.
 In this process, a d-dimensional spacetime is considered as formed by space slices that are labeled by a discrete time variable t.
 Each space slice is approximated by a simplicial manifold composed by regular (d − 1)-dimensional simplices and the connection between these slices is made by a piecewise linear manifold of d-simplices.
 In place of a smooth manifold there is a network of triangulation nodes, where space is locally flat (within each simplex) but globally curved, as with the individual faces and the overall surface of a geodesic dome.
 The line segments which make up each triangle can represent either a space-like or time-like extent, depending on whether they lie on a given time slice, or connect a vertex at time t with one at time t + 1.
 The crucial development is that the network of simplices is constrained to evolve in a way that preserves causality.
 This allows a path integral to be calculated non-perturbatively, by summation of all possible (allowed) configurations of the simplices, and correspondingly, of all possible spatial geometries.

 Simply put, each individual simplex is like a building block of spacetime, but the edges that have a time arrow must agree in direction, wherever the edges are joined.
 This rule preserves causality, a feature missing from previous "triangulation" theories.
 When simplexes are joined in this way, the complex evolves in an orderly fashion, and eventually creates the observed framework of dimensions.
-CDT builds upon the earlier work of Barrett, Crane, and Baez, but by introducing the causality constraint as a fundamental rule (influencing the process from the very start), Loll, Ambjørn, and Jurkiewicz created something different.
+CDT builds upon the earlier work of John W. Barrett, Louis Crane, and John C. Baez, but by introducing the causality constraint as a fundamental rule (influencing the process from the very start), Loll, Ambjørn, and Jurkiewicz created something different.